Djkusik/Lambda-sHell/README.md

 ```
 # Make a hell for a Lambda!

-A pseudo sHell for communicating with serverless container (by re-invoking commands) - AWS & GCP for now!
+A pseudo sHell for communicating with serverless container (by re-invoking commands) - AWS & GCP & Azure for now!

 Research, exploit, have fun!

 #TODO demo GIF

 # Features
-- AWS and GCP compatible!
+- AWS, GCP and Azure compatible!
 - Supports tracking current working directory
 - File transfer between machine and the Lambda
 - Tracking of system reset